Vyral/klaus-team/_posts/2020-06-26-do-you-know-all-your-options.md

 It’s hot out there, and I’m not just talking about the weather.&nbsp;

-We’ve had an interesting past few months to say the least, but the real estate market has stayed consistent and we’re seeing a lot of multiple-offer situations arise from the homes we’re listing lately.
+We’ve had an interesting past few months, to say the least, but the real estate market has stayed consistent and we’re seeing a lot of multiple-offer situations arise from the homes we’re listing lately.
 If you’re thinking of selling, now’s a great time to capture the equity you’ve built in your home.
 If you’re a buyer, you may face some challenges due to said multiple-offer situations and contingency-related issues.&nbsp;

-The great news is, real estate has been done the same way for the last 100 years, but **now The Klaus Team has even more options for buyers and sellers.** Not only do we have programs to help sellers get their home ready for the market, but we have some great lease-purchase programs for buyers.
+The great news is that, though real estate has been done the same way for the last 100 years, **The Klaus Team now has even more options for buyers and sellers.** Not only do we have programs to help sellers get their home ready for the market, but we have some great lease-purchase programs for buyers.
 For example, we have a new program that allows you to shop for homes and, after you’ve found the one you want, a company will buy it for you and allow you to lease it back.&nbsp;

 {% include pullquote.html %}